Keep being updated with phanganist.com by following our Facebook page.

 A lot of vegans will be wondering if during their holidays they will be able to get a decent meal on Koh Samui.
 Fortunately, in Thai cuisine, not every dish has seafood or meat and finding sufficient vegan food is not as difficult as you would imagine.
 You'll be pleased to learn that Koh Samui has several vegan restaurants that appeal to both luxury and budget travellers and researching in advance will help you plan where to stay so that these restaurants are still convenient to you.
 Many hotels and resorts will also serve on-site vegan meals.

 Do not be scared to explore the Koh Samui markets.
 Tropical fruits and vegetables are popular and widely available here.
+Fruits such as bananas, papayas, pineapples, mangoes and even more tropical fruits such as jackfruit and rambutan can be found.
+Other organic items, including tomatoes and cucumbers, are readily available at very inexpensive rates in the vegetable sections.

 In Thai restaurants, it is usually possible to get vegan options if you ask.
 There is one little thing, however, and that is what vegetables are cooked with.
 For example, they like using chicken broth and fish sauce in certain dishes, so if you want to avoid them, you only have to make sure you speak up.
 You can explicitly state that you don't eat fish sauce if you're a woman by saying "chan mai ghin nam pla" or "pom mai ghin nam pla" if you're a male; and/or if you're a woman, you don't eat chicken broth by saying "chan mai ghin nam soop gai" or "pom mai ghin nam soop gai."